Viterbo University: Campus

+Transportation

+Viterbo is southeast of downtown La Crosse and is served by the La Crosse MTU transit system, which offers students fare-free service.
+Route 1 provides bus service encircling the campus on Market Street, 11th Street and Jackson Street.
+SMRT buses stop on 11th Street, providing regional bus service to Prairie du Chien, Viroqua, Tomah and other destinations.

+The bikeshare system DriftCycle has a bikeshare station between Mayo Clinic and Viterbo.

 Student demographics

 As of fall 2020, 2,521 students were enrolled at Viterbo.
 There were 1,630 undergraduates and 891 graduate students.
 Viterbo has a student/faculty ratio of 11:1 and an average class size of 16.

 Athletics

 Viterbo's athletic teams are called the V-Hawks.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the North Star Athletic Association (NSAA) since the 2015–16 academic year; while its men's volleyball team competes as an affiliate member in the Chicagoland Collegiate Athletic Conference (CCAC).
-The V-Hawks competed in the defunct Midwest Collegiate Conference (MCC) from 1989–90 to 2014–15, when the conference dissolved.
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Chicagoland Collegiate Athletic Conference (CCAC) since the 2024–25 academic year.
+The V-Hawks previously competed in the North Star Athletic Association (NSAA) from 2015–16 to 2023–24, as well as in the defunct Midwest Collegiate Conference (MCC) from 1989–90 to 2014–15, when the conference dissolved.

 Viterbo competes in 20 intercollegiate varsity sports.
 Men's sports include baseball, basketball, bowling, cross country, golf, soccer, track & field (indoor and outdoor) and volleyball; women's sports include basketball, bowling, cross country, golf, soccer, softball, track & field (indoor and outdoor) and volleyball; and co-ed sports include competitive dance and eSports.